 Iceland is a very unusual country.
-It is also helpful, because few people live here, so if I should write some nonsense, then nobody knows what is right, except in Iceland.
+It is also an advantage how few people live here, so if I were to write some nonsense, then nobody knows the right thing, except Icelanders.

 It was clear the couple enjoyed their visit to Iceland, he joked about how easy it was to break an ankle walking across the lava fields, and was impressed by the Icelandic radio system, the latter of which featured in the novel.
 Bagley said that they had both liked Iceland so much that there were determined to return, maybe with a car, to give them more time to explore the country and its people.

 Interestingly during these interviews Bagley said that he had travelled to Antarctica the previous year (1968).
 Bagley stated he was working on his seventh novel set in Antarctica, (at the time of the press conferences six of his novels had been published), and that when he had finished writing that one he would commence work on the novel set in Iceland.
 In actuality the novel set in Antarctica, Operation Deep Freeze (also called On the Ice and Antarctica) remains one of his unpublished novels and Running Blind was in fact the seventh novel to be published.